eatDatCode/getDatLyrics/README.md

 $ sudo mv support/ /usr/lib/python3.7/site-packages/

+# For python version 3 to 3.6

+ If you use pip3 and your pip is not configured for python3.7 or 3.6

+ Then you have move the support/ directory to /usr/lib/python3/ directory:

+$ sudo mv support/ /usr/lib/python3/dist-packages/

 # Congrats !

 If no error occured in those steps then opent a terminal from anywhere and type